Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

 -   Added `identifier`
     -   Defines the identifier of the block.
 Must have a namespace that isn't `minecraft`.
 -   Added `is_experimental`
-    -   Only registers the block if the `Use Experimental Gameplay` toggle is enabled in world settings.
+    -   Only registers the block if the "Use Experimental Gameplay" toggle is enabled in world settings.
 -   Added `register_to_creative_menu`
-    -   Causes the block to appear in the `Construction` category of the creative menu.
+    -   Causes the block to appear in the "Construction" category of the creative menu.
     -   Custom blocks cannot be added to the recipe book at this time.

 ### Components